 The need for housing auxiliary services for the campus in one location became apparent after World War II.
 The planning for the Memorial Union began in the summer of 1947.
 The Alumni Association started the fund drive and the Alumni Foundation was formed to handle the finances.
 The alumni, reaching out to former students and the community, conducted a successful drive.
 On February 24, 1949, the Lode reported, "Union Fund Drive Nears Goal."
 The goal was $300,000 and $200,000 had been raised.
-The Board of Control decided that the Alumni Association had come close enough to its goal to justify the project and on June 6, 1950, approved borrowing 1.3 million dollars for construction.
+The Board of Trustees decided that the Alumni Association had come close enough to its goal to justify the project and on June 6, 1950, approved borrowing 1.3 million dollars for construction.
 The Memorial Union opened two years later on May 5, 1952.

 Excerpted from the "Michigan Tech Centennial 1885-1985" written by David T. Halkola.

 A number of additions and improvements have been made to the Memorial Union since it first opened.

 1989 - A large expansion added a food court and extra conference rooms.
 Renovations also repaired parts of the building which were weathered due to wear throughout the years.